Vale Malaysia Manufacturing Project (VMMP)

 Fast Facts

-The berthing facilities cater for the world’s largest bulk carriers, the 400,000 DWT VLOC (also known as ValeMax.
+The berthing facilities are for the 400,000 DWT VLOC (also known as ValeMax.
 Approx. Length 360 m x Width 65 m, Draft: 24 m).

-The berths are located 2 km offshore and constructed in 25 m of water.
+The berths are located 2 km offshore and were constructed in 25 m of water.
 The access trestle measures 2,200 m long and the operational jetty head is 800 m long.

-In the initial phase, the jetty will be capable of handling up to 30 million metric tonnes of iron ore annually, with an option to expand facilities to 90 million metric tonnes per year in the future.
-This project is facilitating the distribution of Brazilian iron ore to the world, strategically located to facilitate markets in the Asian region, simultaneously boosting the local economy of Malaysia.
+The jetty is capable of handling up to 30 million metric tonnes of iron ore annually, with an option to expand facilities to 90 million metric tonnes per year in the future.

-Project was successfully completed and handed over on schedule.
+We completed the safely and on schedule.

 Project Gallery